 After that, we cleared the corner floor space, then rearranged the table next to his bunk beds.

-In our next session, we’ll tackle the corner at the foot of the bunk beds and his closet.
+When time allows, we’ll tackle the corner at the foot of the bunk beds and his closet.

 She’s a busy wife, mother and professional.
 We had worked together in the spring, in the office nook of the master bedroom.
 She works at home.
 We’d planned to work again, when time allowed.
 The summer got busy, complicated by a car accident.
 She needed time to recover.
 Also, her father-in-law passed away, requiring travel.